February 5, 2021, by Abigail Rowse

 Make your impact

 KTP projects give you the opportunity to put what you’ve learned in your degree into practice by solving real-world business challenges.
 “A leader is one who knows the way, goes the way and shows the way”, as aptly said by the author John C. Maxwell.
 This simple maxim reflects my KTP experience as I have been able to extend my professional research and education in the field of digital technologies and their applications to solve real problems.
 The KTP scheme has given me the chance to use my knowledge and expertise to make a difference for my host company.
-It has also provided me with necessary resources, valuable support from experts in my field, and an opportunity to access training.
+It has also provided me with the necessary resources, valuable support from experts in my field, and an opportunity to access training.

 Academia or industry?